 Gripping and inventive, shocking and irresistible, A Brief History of Seven Killings is a mesmerizing modern classic of power, mystery, and insight.

-Discussion will be facilitated by Stephanie Lockhart, an English teacher at Bloomfield High School.
 Copies of the book are available at Prosser.
 Join in the discussion and enjoy a taste of the Caribbean in literature along with some Caribbean tasty treats, courtesy of the West Indian Foundation, Inc.